 Bank Negara Malaysia (BNM) held the overnight policy rate (OPR) at 1.75% at its first monetary policy meeting of the year, its lowest since July 2020.
 In its statement, BNM said it considers current policy to be appropriate and accommodative.
-Additionally, BNM also said that the stance of monetary policy will continue to be determined by new accommodative.
 Additionally, BNM also said that the stance of monetary policy will continue to be determined by new data and their implications on the overall outlook.
 Malaysia's November industrial production index (IPI) grew by 9.4% YOY in November.
 The expansion of IPI was attributed to an increase of 11.3% in manufacturing index, 5.1% in the electricity index and 3.7% in the mining index.
 M-o-m, the IPI increased by 0.9% driven by the manufacturing index and mining index.
 December CPI stood at 3.2% YOY (0.4% m-o-m), slightly higher than consensus estimate of 3.1%, but lower than November's print of 3.3% YOY (0.24% m-o-m).
 The main drive of December inflation remained non-durable goods, while services inflation picked up.
 National inflation for the period January to December 2021 showed a significant increase of 2.5% as compared to a -1.2% for the same period in 2020.
 Core inflation registered an increase of 1.1% in December 2021 as compared to the same month of the previous year.
-The higher increase was recorded by the December 2021 as compared to the same month of the previous year.
 The higher increase was recorded by the furnishings, household equipment and routine household maintenance group.
 Malaysia's manufacturing sector reported a slowdown in January as the Manufacturing Purchasing Managers' Index (PMI) fell from 52.8 in December to 50.5 in January.
-Malaysia's total trade in December 2021 surged by 26.8%, reaching RM216.7 billion as compared to RM171.0 billion in the previous 2020.
-Exports obtaining the previous 2020. compared to December 2020.
+Malaysia's total trade in December 2021 surged by 26.8%, reaching RM216.7 billion as compared to RM171.0 billion in the previous year.
+Exports continued to increase with double-digit growth of 29.2% to RM123.8 billion as compared to December 2020.
 Meanwhile, imports rose by 23.6% YOY in December 2021 amounted at RM92.9 billion.